 Lara Knight – 12 February 2019

 Small towns built around discontinued industries have a dilemma with factory buildings.
-They are central fixtures that contain the memories and history of a community.
-But lack purpose and maintenance.
-Decades of neglect moves slowly towards demolition.
+They are central fixtures that contain the memories and history of a community, but they lack purpose and maintenance.
+Decades of neglect move slowly towards demolition.

 Adaptive reuse is an alternative that brings life back to rural hubs.
-Many regional centres have opened successful small business incubators in industrial space.
-The Mill Castlemaine is a busy marketplace of artists, makers, vintage dealers, foodies, brewers and local services in an 1875 woollen mill.
+Many regional centres have opened successful business incubators in industrial space like The Mill Castlemaine, a marketplace of artists, makers, vintage dealers, foodies, brewers and local services in an 1875 woollen mill.

 Isolated heritage sites, however, can be harder to repurpose.

 The Premier Roller Flour Mill in Katanning, 300km south east of Perth, was three storeys of 130 year old brickwork and heavy machinery waiting for a plan.
 The Shire of Katanning offered a nominal sale price to a team who could conserve the building and take it in a new direction.